gitbls/sdm/README.md

 sdm only runs on Raspbian, and requires a USB SD Card reader for writing a new SD Card.
 And, no, you cannot use sdm to rewrite the running system's SD Card.

+## Getting Started

+A quick outline of the steps to get started with sdm:

+* Download sdm (see next section *Installing sdm*)
+* Edit sdm-base-installs to select the packages you want to install
+* Using Raspbian Full?
+You probably won't need sdm-X-installs.
+* Using Raspbian Lite and want X Windows?
+Start with sdm-X installs, or not.
+Your choice.
+* For other customizations, copy sdm-customphase to a file of your choice, and edit away.
+Be aware of the two phases:
+    * Phase 0: Script has access to the host file system.
+Great time to copy files from the host system or the network into your IMG file
+    * Phase 1: Running inside the nspawn container, so can't access the host file system, but you can add users, etc.
+* Edit /usr/local/sdm/sdm-1piboot/1piboot.conf and change the values appropriately for your locale, keymap, timezone, and WiFi Country.

+You're ready to give it a try!

 ## Installing sdm

 Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed in *the really long way*: